 He would often surprise me with funny or sweet cards in the mail or drop a note into my purse for me to find later.
 One letter began, “My dearest maiden,” and he signed it “Your knight forever, Sir Ronald.”
 He treated me like a princess, and I loved every minute of it!

-In November of 1977, he took me back to the park bench where we met and magically produced a tiny blue-velvet box.
+A year after we met, he took me back to the park bench where we met and magically produced a tiny blue-velvet box.
 He gallantly bent down on one knee and opened the box to reveal a sparkling diamond ring.